hudtakim/HDM-Finance-App/README.md

 2. **Set up Google Form:**

    * Go to [Google Forms](https://docs.google.com/forms/u/0/?hl=id).
-   * Create a form to collect transaction data (e.g., date, amount, category, etc.).
+   * Create a form to collect transaction data using the fields: User, Jumlah, Kategori, Keterangan.
    * Click on the **Send** button, choose the embed (`<>`) option, and copy the **embed HTML URL**.
    * Use this URL as the value for `googleFormUrl` in your `config.tsx`.